uduak1/zero_day/README.md

-    this repo is about how to configure our local macine for coding
+    this repo is about how to configure our local machine for coding during my alx software engineering program